Topics

-Once the seedlings are growing well, they can be transplanted outdoors.
-Take time to harden them off first.
+- Once the seedlings are growing well, they can be transplanted outdoors.
+However, they must be hardened off first.

 Chamomile plants like a sunny location with sandy, well-draining soil.
 Unlike some flowers, rich soil will cause poor flower production.
 A neutral to slightly acid soil is preferred.